-The Board has established an Audit Committee that is currently comprised of Sharon Ranson (Chair), Rosemary Zigrossi and Graham Birch.
+The Audit Committee is currently comprised of Sharon Ranson (Chair), Graham Birch and Catherine Raw.
 All members of the Audit Committee are independent and non-executive directors of the Corporation and meet the independence and financial literacy under applicable Canadian and U.S. securities laws, as well as applicable stock exchange rules.
 See "Particulars of Matters to be Acted Upon - Election of Directors" for a biographical description of each member of the Audit Committee.
-It is anticipated that Ms. Ranson will be re-appointed Chair of the Audit Committee if she is elected a director and Ms. Zigrossi and Mr. Birch will be appointed members of the Audit Committee if they are elected as directors.
+It is anticipated that Ms. Ranson will be re-appointed Chair of the Audit Committee if she is elected a director and Mr. Birch and Ms. Raw will be appointed members of the Audit Committee if they are elected as directors.